spectral-compute/scale-docs/docs/manual/differences.md

 Matching NVIDIA's behaviour would have incurred a small performance penalty on many operations to handle an edgecase that is not permitted.

+### Kernel argument size

+SCALE accepts kernel arguments up to 2GB, whereas NVIDIA CUDA allows only 32kb (and 4kb before version 12.1).

+This is more an implementation quirk than a feature, since huge kernel arguments are unlikely to perform well compared to achieving the same effect with async copies, memory mapping, etc.